What do a keto dieter, raw vegan, and backpacker have in common? If they don’t eat enough, their hair may start falling out.

 - Add fermented foods to your meals — Sauerkraut, kimchi, sugar-free coconut yogurt, and other fermented low-carb foods provide us with the easiest and cheapest way to add probiotics and other gut health-promoting nutrients to our keto diet.

-- Eat high-biotin foods each day — Biotin is essential for hair, skin, and nail health, but it likely won’t be necessary for you to supplement with it on keto.
-As long as you include a few of the following foods into your daily diet, you should be able to meet your biotin needs: Cauliflower, whole eggs, salmon, almonds, avocados, spinach, mushrooms, or high-fat dairy.
+- Eat high-biotin foods each day — This b-vitamin is essential for healthy hair, skin, and nails, but biotin deficiency is unlikely if you’re on a healthy keto diet.
+As long as you include a few of the following foods into your low-carb eating plan, you should be able to meet your biotin needs: Cauliflower, whole eggs, salmon, almonds, avocados, spinach, mushrooms, or high-fat dairy.

 - Don’t forget the zinc-rich foods — This essential mineral plays a crucial role in hair tissue growth and repair.
 On keto, red meat and poultry will provide the majority of zinc.
 Other good sources include low-carb nuts, shellfish, and high-fat dairy.